<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 What is 10 Question Tuesday?

-Ten Question Tuesday (TQT) is where we interview top practitioners, coaches, and people to pick their brain, learn from their experiences, and get it all on paper.
+Ten Question Tuesday (TQT) is where we interview top practitioners, coaches, and people to pick their brains, learn from their experiences, and get it all on paper.
 This is Ten Question Tuesday brought to you by Hawkin Dynamics.

 Questions in this TQT: